cassc/ln-decert/3-openzepplin-token/nft-market/README.md

 Before you list an NFT, call `setApprovalForAll(address(market), true)` on your NFT contract.
 This approval lets the market move the token when someone buys it.

+The market contract also listens for ERC777 style token callbacks.
+It registers itself in the ERC1820 registry during deployment.
+In tests we copy (`vm.etch`) a small mock registry to the fixed address `0x1820…` so this registration step does not revert.

+To buy through the callback path, call `transferWithCallback(address(market), price, abi.encode(nftAddress, tokenId))` on `DecentMarketToken`.
+The encoded NFT address and token id travel in `userData` and the market finalises the sale inside `tokensReceived`.

 ## Deployment Scripts

 The project includes three deployment scripts for different components: